by Chantal Bufe

 So here are your options: not doing what you feel passionate about at all (and regretting it forever) or just doing it your way.

-And if you continuously remember to tap into this creatively unique well that is filled with your authenticity and originality, courage, and resilience, there are no limits to what you can achieve.
+And if you continuously remember to tap into this creatively unique well filled with your authenticity and originality, courage, and resilience, there are no limits to what you can achieve.

 5. Your only shot

 This is it.
 This is your opportunity.
 Right here and right now.
-You have been given this one and only precious life which will end at some point (amidst our daily to-dos, we like to forget this rather consequential certainty), so really: carpe diem and seize the present. stop and smell the flowers, gather the rosebuds and strike the iron while it's hot... you get my point: take. the.chance.
+You have this precious life which will end at some point (amidst our daily to-dos, we like to forget this rather consequential certainty), so really: carpe diem and seize the present.
+Stop and smell the flowers, gather the rosebuds and strike the iron while it's hot... you get my point: take the chance.
 Now.

-And then be brave and share the story of how you dared with others for THIS is how we replace judgment with empathy and (seeming) failure with (true) success.
+And then be brave and share the story of how you dared with others, for THIS is how we replace judgment with empathy and (seeming) failure with (actual) success.